Billionaire Profile

 Early Life

-Jeffrey Lorberbaum was born on October 24, 1954, in New York.
-His parents, Shirley and Alan Lorberbaum, were Jewish migrants from New York City.
-In 1957, his parents founded Aladdin Mills, Inc., in Dalton, Georgia, a company initially producing bathmats and rugs.
-He graduated from the University of Denver with a Bachelor of Arts degree in Finance in 1976.
+Jeffrey S. Lorberbaum was born on October 24, 1954, in Georgia, to Shirley and Alan Lorberbaum.
+His parents were Jewish migrants from New York City who founded Aladdin Mills, Inc. in Dalton, Georgia, in 1957.
+The company initially produced bathmats and rugs.
+From an early age, Lorberbaum and his siblings spent their summers working on the factory floor, gaining valuable experience in operations.

 Rise to Success